 Refurbished consoles seem to be where most of the money is at, however.
-Consoles with updated screens, new casing, and updated components can fetch anywhere between $279 – $600.
+Consoles with updated screens, new casing, and updated components can fetch anywhere over $250.

 How Much Is A Sega Mega Jet Worth?

-A used Sega Mega Jet is worth around $450.
-New Consoles complete with an original box and manual sell for upwards of $649.
+A used Sega Mega Jet is worth around $299.
+New consoles complete with an original box and manual are a rare find, with the only sale we managed to uncover finishing upwards of $649.